micrometer-metrics/micrometer/CONTRIBUTING.md

 The Gradle wrapper is provided and should be used for building with a consistent version of Gradle.

-The wrapper can be used with a command, for example, `./gradlew check` to build the project and check conventions.
+The wrapper can be used with a command, for example, `./gradlew` to build the project and check conventions.

 ## Importing into an IDE